 I know this can be difficult to do and can leave you feeling like a bit of a bitch, but if following certain people is making you feel like shit it’s time to reclaim your energy so you can focus it into your own work, into your own journey and into achieving your own version of success.

-So don’t be afraid to unfollow or mute (even temporarily) the accounts of people who trigger your comparison so you’re able to reclaim your energy and move on with your work.
+So don’t be afraid to unfollow or mute (even temporarily) the accounts of people who trigger your comparison so you’re able to stay in your own lane and move on with your work.

 This is something I go on and on about but it’s so helpful to have a clear vision for what your version of success looks like.

-What I often find in my own journey is that when I’m comparing myself to someone else it’s because they are experiencing something that is is seen as successful by wider society but isn’t actually part of my own version of success, so knowing and focusing on what is successful to me really helps me not get bogged down in what other people are doing and helps me focus on my own journey to getting what I want.
+What I often find in my own journey is that when I’m comparing myself to someone else it’s because they are experiencing something that is seen as successful by wider society but isn’t actually part of my own version of success.
+Knowing and focusing on what is successful to me really helps me not get bogged down in what other people are doing and helps me focus on my own journey to getting what I want.

 One of the best pieces of advice I’ve ever heard when it comes to comparison (h/t Sarah Jenks) is to imagine a throne that only belongs to you.
 That throne is yours no one else can take that throne and wear your crown because it belongs to you.